-- Tell your child what is happening in language she can understand.
-Explain what having a new baby means and what changes may affect her — both the good and the not so good.
+- Tell your child what is happening in language they can understand.
+Explain what having a new baby means and what changes may affect them — both the good and the not so good.

 - Have your older child help get things ready for the new baby.
-Maybe he can help pick out clothes or books, or fix up the baby’s room.
-Whatever he does, let him know that you really appreciate his help and that he is being a great brother already.
+Maybe they can help pick out clothes or books, or fix up the baby’s room.
+Whatever they do, let them know that you really appreciate their help and that they are being a great brother or sister already.

-- Another strategy Dr. Silverman suggests is having the older child spend time with another family with a baby and maybe even with adult supervision (for older kids) learning how to hold and gently touch the baby.
+- Another strategy Dr. Silverman suggests is having the older child spend time with another family with a baby and maybe even, with adult supervision, learn how to hold and gently touch the baby.